MakeSchool-Tutorials/Makestagram-Swift-V3/P09-Refactoring-Stringly-Typed-Code/content.md

 # Wrapping Up

-In this section, we refactored our existing code so that it's more managable as we continue to build.
+In this section, we refactored our existing code so that it's more manageable as we continue to build.
 Refactoring may seem tedious in the moment, but pays off as we add more and more features and our app becomes more and more complex.

 As you advance in iOS development, you'll realize that you're not only building the codebase to add more features, but you're also building reusable components and evolving the Swift language itself to make it easier to build your app.

-Before you move onto the next section, remember to refactor all of your stringly typed code for changing root view controllers in your `AppDelegate`, `LoginViewController` and `CreateUsernameViewController` to use our new extensions.
+Before you move onto the next section, remember to refactor all of your stringly-typed code for changing root view controllers in your `AppDelegate`, `LoginViewController` and `CreateUsernameViewController` to use our new extensions.

+Beyond this step, we won't include refactoring strings for the sake of brevity.
+If you see stringly-typed code in future steps, take the initiative to use the techniques learned to make your code type-safe!